Selfnet/prometheus-network-exporter/README.md

 If their are not enough Metrics.
 Configure `config/metrics_definitions.yml` and add functions to junos_exporter if the ouput is non trivial.

-At the moment only Interfaces and environment Metrics are support.
+At the moment only Interfaces, environment and bgp Metrics are supported.
-So only Counter and Gauge are implemented.
+So only the Metrics Counter and Gauge are implemented.
 Feel free to add Pull Requests to extend the implementation.